nrwl/nx/docs/nx-cloud/private/standalone.md

 If you have a self-signed certificate, you will have to provision `NODE_EXTRA_CA_CERTS`.
 The env variable should point to a PEM file with either your certificate, or the root certificate your certificate was created from.
 Though this can be accomplished with a CLI command like `NODE_EXTRA_CA_CERTS=./tools/certs/cert.crt nx test myapp`, you will most likely want to configure it as a global env variable (for instance in your `.bashrc` file).

 A self-sign certificate registered in your OS won't be picked up by Node.
 Node requires you to provision `NODE_EXTRA_CA_CERTS`.

+## Migration guide from `nxprivatecloud/nxcloud` to `nxprivatecloud/single-image`

+If you are currently running `nxprivatecloud/nxcloud`, the older version of our Docker image, it is not being maintained anymore.
+This section will explain how to migrate to the new standalone image, `nxprivatecloud/single-image`.

+The main changes between the old image and the new one, is that the new one cannot run Mongo anymore.
+This makes for a much simpler image, based on Alpine (and not Ubuntu), with less chances for security vulnerabilities.
+It does require you to connect to an external Mongo instance, however.
+Below we'll cover the two possible migration scenarios.

+#### You are connecting to an external Mongo instance

+If you are currently connecting to an external Mongo instance, then migrating to the new image is as simple as switching the Docker tag from `nxprivatecloud/nxcloud` to `nxprivatecloud/single-image`.
+All the other configuration options can stay the same.

+#### You are running Mongo inside the Docker image

+If you are currently relying on the image to host Mongo, we will need to move that to an external instance.

+##### Starting fresh with a dedicated Mongo instance

+1. We recommend setting up a dedicated Mongo host, on Atlas [as described above](#using-mongo-atlas).
+This means you will lose you current workspace set-up, but it is the easiest migration path and the most maintanable one.
+   1. To do this, get the connection string from Mongo Atlas
+   2. And configure the image with it: `-e NX_CLOUD_MONGO_SERVER_ENDPOINT="mongodb://domain-with-mongo:27017/nrwl-api"`
+   3. That's it!
+2. If you cannot use Atlas or Azure CosmosDB within your org, then you'll need to run our dedidcated Mongo Docker image.
+Read on.

+##### Migrating your data to a separate self-hosted Mongo instance

+1. When running the image, you are probably mapping to the host volume like this `-v /data/private-cloud:/data:Z`
+2. That data folder is where the image stores all its persistent data that needs exist between restarts or updates of the image.
+Inside it you'll find:
+   1. Old image:
+      1. `/data/file-server`: if you are using the built-in file-server, this is where you'll find all the cached artefacts.
+If you are using an external S3 buckets this folder won't exist.
+      2. `/data/mongo`: this is where Mongo stores all its files.
+   2. In the new image:
+      1. `/data/file-server` (if using the built-in file-server, otherwise you don't need to map anything)

+1. Copy the contents of `/data/mongo` folder on the host where you previously used to run Mongo, to the new host where you'll run the dedicated Mongo image
+1. Run Mongo as described [here](https://github.com/nrwl/nx-cloud-helm/blob/main/MONGO-OPERATOR-GUIDE.md)
+   1. In there, you'll find instructions to map the `$PWD/mongo-data:/data/db` folder to your host
+   2. Copy the data from Step 1. above into the new mapped folder above.
+2. Get the connection string for the above image
+3. Start your `nxprivatecloud/single-image` container with the `-e NX_CLOUD_MONGO_SERVER_ENDPOINT="mongodb://52.201.253.213:27017/?authSource=admin&directConnection=true"` env var
+4. You can remove the `/data/mongo` folder from the `single-image` mapping (you will need to keep `/data/file-server` if you not using an external S3 bucket)